 * Results from OTS funded Shoulder Tap Operations

-The Department of Alcoholic Beverage Control, sponsored by the Office of Traffic Safety, through the National Highway Traffic Safety, has awarded grants for the 2020/21 fiscal year to local law enforcement agencies to utilize the Minor Decoy Program, Shoulder Tap Program and IMPACT Program.
+The Department of Alcoholic Beverage Control, sponsored by the Office of Traffic Safety, through the National Highway Traffic Safety, has awarded grants for the 2023/24 fiscal year to local law enforcement agencies to utilize the Minor Decoy Program, Shoulder Tap Program, IMPACT Program, and Holiday Enforcement.
 These grants have enabled the selected agencies to expand their present efforts in addressing alcohol-related harm through a comprehensive ABC program that will encompass a wide range of strategies.
-The current grant cycle concludes at the end of September 2022 and a new grant cycle will begin in October 2022.
+The current grant cycle concludes at the end of September 2024 and a new grant cycle will begin in October 2024.

 For more information please review: